YuLab-SMU/BMplot/README.md

 fragments and `Single-base resolution techniques` for single base.
 BMplot is designed to visualize the `Single-base resolution techniques`.

+With the data created by the methods mentioned above, BMplot can map the data into the sequence data stored in the set of BSgenome packages and visualize it with great concern to the `strand` and `motif` information.

 ## Installation

 You can install the development version of BMplot from